-SOUTH BRUNSWICK — Police arrested a man wanted on several warrants hiding in a refrigerator yelling at officers to shoot him.
+SOUTH BRUNSWICK — Police arrested a man wanted on several warrants hiding in a refrigerator yelling at officers to shoot him, police said.

 Dominick Zippo, 26, of the Monmouth Junction section of this township, ran when he was spotted by an officer on Main Street, according to police.
-He ran into a house on Maple Street where three additional officers entered the home in search of Zippo.
-Officers said they found him squeezed into a refrigerator and began negotiating with him to drop the 5-inch knife he was holding.
-Zippo refused and pleaded with the officers to shoot him.
+He ran into a house on Maple Street, where three additional officers entered the home in search of Zippo, police said.

 The officers earned praise from Police Chief Raymond Hayducka for their work in a small space in a dangerous situation.

 Police said Zippo was facing outstanding warrants from the Middlesex County Sheriff's Office, Edison, Woodbridge, Milltown, and North Brunswick.